 This annual award is given to a University of Lynchburg student whose achievements exemplify Heritage Green’s commitment toward a greater understanding of aging and the involvement of college students in gerontology.

 - To recognize a University of Lynchburg student who has done outstanding work in the field of gerontology

 - To promote research, classroom activities, community service, service learning and field work involving the aging population

-The award is provided by an endowment from Heritage Green Assisted Living Communities located in Forest, Va.
+The award is provided by an endowment from Heritage Green Assisted Living Communities located in Forest, Virginia.
 Previous winners include:

 - Shane Duncan (2017)